nguwijy/deep_branching/README.md

 # Deep branching solver in PyTorch
+Authors: Jiang Yu Nguwi and Nicolas Privault.

+If this code is used for research purposes, please cite as \
+J.Y.
+Nguwi, G. Penent, and N. Privault.
+A deep branching solver for fully nonlinear partial differential equations.
+*arXiv preprint arXiv:2203.03234*, 2022.
+<br/><br/>

 Deep branching solver based on [[NPP22]](#nguwi2022deepbranching) aims to solve fully nonlinear PDEs of the form\